afeins19/obsdian/classNotes/Research/Pytorch.md

 	def __init__(self):
 		super().__init__()
-		# write subclass init code for this module
+		# Write subclass init code for this module
+		# I think its used for setting stuff up

 	def forward(self, x):
 		# Function that performs this modules calculation